bsalimi/dsc261-fa25/README.md

 In this course, students will engage in a project-based and presentation learning experience, emphasizing teamwork, practical application of data science techniques, and effective communication.
 Groups of 5-6 students will collaborate to present papers and develop projects on topics relevant to the class.

-**Team formation**: Team formation details will be announced on canvas.
+**Team formation**: Team formation details will be announced on Canvas.

 This course will involve paper presentations and projects.
 The grading break up is as follows: Paper Presentations (30%), Project Proposal(5%), Midterm Update (5%), Project Report (30%), Project Presentation (20%), Class Participation (10%).